gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 ## Create a module

 In this section, you will create a module to provision an AWS Lambda function using the [`terraform-aws-lambda`](/reference/modules/terraform-aws-lambda/lambda/) Gruntwork module.
 This module automatically creates the AWS IAM role and CloudWatch Log Group for the Lambda function.
-For more details about configuring the module, see the
+For more details about configuring the module, refer to the [Library Reference](/reference/modules/terraform-aws-lambda/lambda/#reference).

 ### Create the basic file structure

-First, create the basic file structure to include the module reference.
-In this guide, you will make a module named serverless-api, which references the terraform-aws-lambda module.
-The reference lets you define the module once and reuse it across multiple environments and regions.
+Start by setting up the basic file structure to include the module reference.
+In this guide, you’ll create a module named `serverless-api` that references the `terraform-aws-lambda` module.
+This setup allows you to define the module once and reuse it across multiple environments and regions.

-In this example, example is used as the environment name.
-The environment might be dev, staging, production, or another relevant name.
+In this guide, we will use `example` as the name of the environment.
+In a real-world environment, this might be `dev`, `staging`, `production`, or any other name.
-For Terraform, create two paths — one to reference the terraform-aws-lambda module and another to reference the local module (also known as the "wrapper module").

 <Tabs groupId="tool-choice">
 <TabItem value="Terraform" label="Terraform" default>